Stephanie S. Tolan

 First presented in 1949, the Christopher Awards salute writers, illustrators, directors, producers and executive producers who remind audiences and readers, of all ages and faiths and of no particular faith, of their worth, individuality and power to positively impact and shape our world.

-Read Tolan's latest Christopher Award winning tale for all ages, Listen!.
+Read Tolan's Christopher Award winning tale for all ages, Listen!.
 This dog is wild at heart.
 How can Charley reach him?
 And is it worth the risk?
 Tolan weaves together themes of nature, family, and love into a complex and powerful portrait of recovery...
 Read the first chapter on-line!

 "Well-written and engaging...Touching and heartwarming." -- Kirkus "This gentle tale features Tolan's graceful way with words and her acute observations of the natural world, dogs in particular." -- Horn Book